dereuromark/cakephp-queue/docs/sections/queueing_jobs.md

 ```

 ### Progress Bar
-Using Tools plugin 1.9.6+ you can also use the more visual progress bar (or any custom one of yours):
+You can also use the more visual progress bar (or any custom one of yours):

 ```php
 echo $this->QueueProgress->progressBar($queuedJob, 18);